Invisible Deck by Charlie Miller and U. F. Grant

 RealMagicReview says...

-ID 360 is a fully surrounded Invisible Deck variant that works with the deck face up or down, no sleight needed, and is great for angle-proof performances.
+ID 360 is a fully surrounded Invisible Deck variant that works with the deck face up or down, no sleight needed, and is great for angle-proof performances, though you can’t hand out the reversed card.

 SankeyMagic says...

-Comparable to the 'Invisible Deck' but with a different method, it relies on the advanced 'Center Reverse' sleight for strong visual impact.
+Comparable to the 'Invisible Deck' but with a different method, this trick relies on the advanced 'Center Reverse' sleight for strong visual impact and presentation, though it requires practice for smooth execution.

 StevensMagicEmporium says...

-Total Recall offers a unique advantage over the Invisible Deck by allowing the spectator to examine the deck after the performance.
+Total Recall offers a unique advantage over the Invisible Deck by allowing the spectator to examine the deck after the performance, making it feel like a demonstration of their own superhuman memory.

 Performance videos